 In March 2019, we marked the 30-year anniversary of the launch of the world wide web, which gave the world the ability to access the internet.
 Nostalgically referred to as Web 1.0, users of the early web consumed information primarily in a passive way.
 Web 2.0 allowed users to actively create and interact with content (through social media, live streams, etc.).
 Now Web 3.0 is rapidly taking shape, and in some ways has already arrived.
-Very little about it resembles the web of thirty years ago.
+Very little about it resembles the web of years ago.

 There is no consensus defining exactly what constitutes Web 3.0, but general agreement exists on the importance and impact of five developments: artificial intelligence, 3-D graphics, connectivity (think wireless 5G), ubiquity (IoT, the “internet of things,” where all kinds of devices are linked to the web), and the “semantic web,” where search engines and computers understand the meanings of words instead of just recognizing them.
 The web’s next wave will use these developments to create functional applications that will be faster, able to handle more data and accessed in new ways that go far beyond interactive.
 Life is about to get completely rewired, and that includes for businesses.

 Whether your business is asset-based or not, these changes will impact your future.
 5G alone is going to be a huge game-changer that will deliver much more than just increased speeds for your smartphone.
 ZDNet.com recently reported on 5G as “an overhaul of communications infrastructure unlike any other in history.
 Imagine if, at the close of the 19th century, the telegraph industry had come together in a joint decision to implement a staged transition to fax.
 That’s essentially the scale of the shift from 4G to 5G.”